ahanel13/ahanel13.github.io/_posts/2024-12-09-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 ### Client-Side Request Smuggling
 Client-side request Smuggling, also known as desync attacks, focuses on discrepancies in browser-to-server communication.
 These attacks exploit misconfigured/misguided request handling between the browser and application server to enable same-origin bypasses, credential theft, or cross-user attacks.

-For an overview, James Kettle’s research on [browser-powered desync attacks](https://portswigger.net/research/browser-powered-desync-attacks) is an excellent resource.
+For an overview, James Kettle's research on [browser-powered desync attacks](https://portswigger.net/research/browser-powered-desync-attacks) is an excellent resource.

 ---------------------------------------------------------------------------------------------------